tuneerroy/gpt-code-critic/README.md

-# gpt-code-critic
+# gpt-code-critic-action

-Check your code for errors with GPT! :D
+This is a GitHub Action that checks for code errors with GPT 3.5!